fincb/ELPF/README.md

 # Expected Likelihood Particle Filter

-This repository contains a WIP (Work In Progress) Python implementation of an Expected Likelihood Particle Filter for state estimation.
+This repository contains a WIP (Work In Progress) Python implementation of an Expected Likelihood Particle Filter for state estimation in noisy and cluttered environments.

 Currently, the repository includes both the Bootstrap Particle Filter and the Expected Likelihood Particle Filter, which are used for estimating the state of a moving object based on noisy measurements in a range-bearing format.
 This implementation consists of classes for managing states, particles, and the particle filter algorithms.